 |The bodega's list|

 Antonio had, however been too distracted by religious affairs, having spent a fortune on philanthropy and paid too little attention to the bodegas, and went bust in 1921 with debtors refusing to pay.
 The family sought refuge in religion, and Antonio died with the Jesuits at the college of San Ignacio de Loyola at Azpeitia, in 1930.
-The bodegas were sold off and the family house was bought by José Antonio Florido.
-Francisco Yuste now owns a Palo Cortado and an Amontillado Solera which formerly belonged to Aldama and includes them in a top end range of wines labelled Conde de Aldama, amongst the oldest wines in Sanlucar, being XVIII century soleras.
+The bodegas in Calle Banda Playa had been sold off in 1927 to Manuel Argueso Hortal, a firm which no longer exists, and the family house was bought by José Antonio Florido.
+The bodegas and wine were bought by Valdespino, but after the Grupo Estevez takeover they were sold to a property developer who sold the wine to Francisco Yuste, while flats now occupy the site of the bodegas.
+When they were dismantled, Yuste bought all the useful architectural components which he used to restore his bodega Los Angeles, where the Aldama wines are now stored.
+These are an Amontillado and a Palo Cortado and they form a top end range of wines labelled Conde de Aldama, probably the oldest wines in Sanlucar, being XVIII century soleras.
 Barbadillo own the Amontillado Hindenburg solera, also bought from Conde de Aldama some 200 years ago, which provides the Amontillado Reliquia.

 Friday, 20 January 2017